The 2009 Gonzaga Debate Institute

 "The GDI novice lab was one of the greatest experiences of my life.
 This lab set me on the path to a very successful high school debate career.
 Plus, James and Cate were the best teachers imaginable.
 I would recommend this lab to any beginning debater who wants to get the most out of their involvement in debate."

-- GDI Novice Program Alum
+- GDI Alum

 Thinking - Analyzing - Understanding - Advocating